 Her company’s core values are not about rapid growth or revenue.
 Instead, she wants to focus on community, passion, unique experiences, and small businesses.
 Not only does this benefit the local communities where tours take place, but guests also get a more authentic look into Spain.
-Lauren’s tours give travelers a real look at Spanish culture and food, which is a narrative tourists often miss due to bright signs screaming out paella, free flamencoshows, and sangria.
+Lauren’s tours give travelers a real look at Spanish culture and food, which is a narrative tourist often miss due to bright signs screaming out paella, free flamenco shows, and sangria.

 Devour Spain invigorates the local community, and it makes falling in love with Spanish food and culture easy, just like it was for Lauren back in 2009.

 With her goals in mind, Lauren’s company is now the highest rated food tour in Spain.
 With more than 1,000 five-star TripAdvisor reviews, her one food tour in Madrid has grown to more than 12 in four different cities.
 Each tour is filled with local, family-run businesses that have been in the family for years, and they’re led by local experts who love their city.